Environmental Science & Sustainability at GC

 Sustainability Track – examining collaborative, interdisciplinary approaches to environmental challenges

-Students earn 15 credits through participating in the fully residential Sustainability Semester in Residence (SSR) at Merry Lea, or through the Campus Sustainability Track, where classes are taken in multiple departments.
+Students earn 15 credits through participating in the fully residential Sustainability Leadership Semester at Merry Lea, or through the Campus Sustainability Track, where classes are taken in multiple departments.

 Agroecology Track – implementing agricultural practices built on ecological principles

 Through completion of the 8-week residential Agroecology Summer Intensive (ASI) taught at Merry Lea, students earn 12 credits and gain an immersive, integrative, hands-on approach to growing food.
-Students also take Botany and Entomology in the Biology department.
+Students also take botany and entomology courses in the biology department.

 Minor in Sustainability – SEED